-Warren Schmidt has led a safe, predictable life working in the insurance industry in Omaha, Nebr. for many years, yet now faces retirement.
-At the same time he is forced to take a hard look at his wife, his life and his relationship with his estranged daughter.
-An often hilarious series of events follow as Schmidt embarks on an unpredictable RV journey to attend his daughter's wedding in Denver.Written by
+Warren Schmidt (Jack Nicholson) has led a safe, predictable life working in the insurance industry in Omaha, Nebraska for many years, yet now faces retirement.
+At the same time, he is forced to take a hard look at his wife, his life, and his relationship with his estranged daughter.
+An often hilarious series of events follow as Schmidt embarks on an unpredictable RV journey to attend his daughter's wedding in Denver, Colorado.Written by

 47 of 59 people found this review helpful.

 Was this review helpful to you?